If you are looking for the best posture exercises for seniors, I’ve got you covered!

 The cat-cow pose is a typical yoga posture that targets your back and is excellent for shoulder training.

-This posture exercises for seniors is ideal for correcting or avoiding bad posture, making it essential for maintaining mobility and independence.
+This posture exercise for seniors is ideal for correcting or avoiding bad posture, making it essential for maintaining mobility and independence.

 It enhances balance, making it highly recommended for seniors experiencing back pain.